-I live in Lauder in the Scottish Borders an amazing part of the world.
-I love to cycle & run trail as well as going on holiday & socialising.
+Paul lives in Lauder in the Scottish Borders which is an amazing part of the world.
+Paul loves to cycle and runs in different trails as well as likes going on holiday and socializing.

-I’ve taken part in many cycling & running events including Edinburgh Marathon, Mighty Deerstalker, Caledonian Etape, Ken Laidlaw Sportive, Tour of the Borders, Edinburgh to St. Andrews.
+He has taken part in many cycling and running events including – Edinburgh Marathon, Mighty Deerstalker, Caledonian Etape, Ken Laidlaw Sportive, Tour of the Borders and Edinburgh to St. Andrews.

 Since how long have you been Cycling?

 I’ve cycled throughout most of my life.
 I remember learning with my Dad on my little red bike on a flat area surrounded by garages.
 I’ve progressed through many, many bikes in my life as well as BMX racing, through the early days of MTB and around 9 years ago I moved back to road cycling.